seaflow-uw/seaflow-web/content/_index.md

     content:
       title: Latest News
       subtitle:
       text: Transform your phytoplankton research with SeaFlow, our innovative flow cytometer that operates continuously underway.
-Own a SeaFlow or rent it for your upcoming research expeditions - [contact us](mailto:ribalet@uw.edu) to discuss your research needs and become a part of the SeaFlow community.
+Own a SeaFlow or rent it for your upcoming research expeditions - [contact us](mailto:ribalet@uw.edu) to discuss your research needs and how to become a part of the SeaFlow community.
         {{% cta cta_link="./instrument/" cta_text="Meet the Instrument →" %}}